cse-250-2018/G22-Tuition-Media/README.md

 Implemented Features
 ---------------------
-- **We have created 3 types of account**
+- **We have created 2 types of account**
   - For Parents
   - for Tutors
- - And Students account under parents account
+     -And created Students account under parents account.
 - **We have verified both Sustmail and Gmail by sending a verification link**
+- **For security issues, we have taken the reference of an existing sustmail. if one vouch then one parent will be able to create an account. **
+-

 UnImplemented Features
 ----------------------